lrosenqv/mysql-notes/README.md

 # myqsl-notes
 ###

 School assignment.
-Creating a document handler system based on MySQL database.
+Creating a document handler system based on MySQL database, with headless architecture.

 ###